Stephen King: Literature

-King co-wrote two novels with Peter Straub, The Talisman (1984) and Black House (2001).
+King co-wrote three novels with Peter Straub: The Talisman (1984), Black House (2001) and the upcoming Other Worlds Than These.
 Straub recalls that "We tried to make it as difficult as possible for readers to identify who wrote what.
 Eventually, we were able to successfully imitate each other's style...
 Steve threw in more commas or clauses, and I kind of made things more simple in sentence structure.
 And I tried to make things as vivid as I could because Steve is just fabulous at that, and also I tried to write more colloquially."
 Straub said the only person who could correctly identify who wrote which passages was a fellow author, Neil Gaiman.

-King and the photographer f-stop Fitzgerald collaborated on the coffee table book Nightmares in the Sky: Gargoyles and Grotesques (1988).
+King and the photographer F-Stop Fitzgerald collaborated on the coffee table book Nightmares in the Sky: Gargoyles and Grotesques (1988).
 He produced an artist's book with designer Barbara Kruger, My Pretty Pony (1989), published in a limited edition of 250 by the Library Fellows of the Whitney Museum of American Art.
 Alfred A. Knopf released it in a general trade edition.

 King co-wrote Throttle (2009) with his son Joe Hill.
 The novella is an homage to Richard Matheson's "Duel".
 Their second collaboration, In the Tall Grass (2012), was published in two parts in Esquire.
 King and his son Owen co-wrote Sleeping Beauties (2018), set in a West Virginia women's prison.

 King and Richard Chizmar co-wrote Gwendy's Button Box (2017).
 A sequel, Gwendy's Magic Feather (2019), was a solo effort by Chizmar.
 In 2022, King and Chizmar rejoined forces for Gwendy's Final Task.

+In 2025, King collaborated with Benjamin Percy on The End Times, a serial novel told in newspapers set in the world of The Stand.
+King's contributions to the fictional newspaper are bylined as Claudia Inez Bachman.

+In 2025, King wrote a retelling of the fairy tale Hansel and Gretel, with illustrations by Maurice Sendak (these were the set and costume designs which Sendak had created for his 1998 production of Engelbert Humperdinck's opera Hänsel und Gretel).